thijssnelleman/automated-reproducibility/review_template/review_experiment.md

 #### Results

 The LLM has found results for the experiment and they are summarised in a table below.
 For each cell in the table, please update the values if they are incorrect.
 If values are missing or should be seperated, please add new rows at the bottom.
+If a JSON structure is shown, please adapt the values behind each key if incorrect, and if values are missing add keys accordingly.

 The results of the experiment are as follows: